couchbaselabs/docs-ng/content/query-language/concepts.markdown

 As of N1QL 1.0, we assume that you perform a query on a single data bucket in Couchbase Server.
 You can have one or more buckets for a single server instance and more than one bucket for an entire Couchbase cluster.
 Therefore when you use N1QL 1.0 for queries, it will find information in a single bucket.
 This also implies that there are no JOIN operations; queries are not yet supported as joins across multiple data buckets.

-Besides a command, each query can have multiple optional parts, including clauses, expressions and functions. *Expressions* are parts of a query which will compare values against one another or perform arithmetic calculations, and *clauses* are typically use for the limiting scope of query.
+Besides a command, each query can have multiple optional parts, including clauses, expressions and functions. *Expressions* are parts of a query which will compare values against one another or perform arithmetic calculations, and *clauses* are typically used for the limiting the scope of a query.
 Couchbase Server evaluates these clauses in the following order:

 * Filter Expressions.
 If you provide a filtering expression, the server applies this to every item in a data bucket and only keeps the items where the result is true.
 * Aggregate Expressions.
 This expression groups all items in a result set by evaluating the aggregate expression.
 The result set contains these groups.